constantinadrian/gm_v2_unit_test/README.md

     -  ##### Typography

-        - For this project I choose three types of Google Fonts: 'Montserrat', 'Oswald' and 'Raleway'.
+        - For this project, I choose three types of Google Fonts: 'Montserrat', 'Oswald' and 'Raleway'.

             For the consistency:

-                - 'Montserrat' fonts were used for the header, subheader, links and all other paragraphs within the page.
+                - 'Montserrat' fonts were used for the header, subheader, links, and all other paragraphs within the page.

                 - 'Oswald' fonts were used for the section titles and brand names